skip to the main content area of this page

 Increased flood risk due to climate change is of particular concern for London, as a large part of the city is very low lying.
 There is also concern about the health impacts of increased heat waves in the future; the 2003 heat wave resulted in around 2000 deaths in England and Wales with the greatest impacts being amongst the elderly in London.

 Some policies to reduce the impact of climate change have a negative impact on air quality.
-For example, a switch to diesel engines may decrease carbon dioxide emissions but will produce more air pollution.
-Another example is the renewable heat incentive plan to subsidise low-carbon heating in the form of wood to heat our homes.
-This can increase airbourne particle concentrations.
+For example, wood for home heating, which may decrease fossil carbon dioxide emissions but will produce more air pollution.
+The climate change benefits of diesel rather than petrol is being called into question .

 There are however ways forward that can both improve air quality and reduce the impacts of climate change.
-These are primarily based around reducing emissions and conserving energy, for example the greater use of public transport.
+These are primarily based around reducing emissions and conserving energy.
+Greater walking and cycling could help climate change, decrease air pollution and improve the public health problems caused by inactive lifestyles.